 The pickup stopped at a hilltop.
 We jumped down and wandered into the construction site of a building formed from objects that might have been plucked from the sea: smooth, bleached eucalyptus beams offered structure to white stucco walls, embedded with glass bottles in flowing, rainbow-colored arches.
 I opened a wooden door paneled with distorted glass.
 From the inside, the eccentric structure looked like a work by Antoni Gaudí.
 More doors lining the edge of a circular atrium led to practice rooms and classrooms, like petals off the stamen of a daisy.
 In each room, more glass bottles filtered the sun’s rays, spraying the white walls with vibrant circles in multicolored waves.
 The central atrium’s ceiling narrowed into a sinuous, incomplete funnel upwards, reminding me of a glass wine decanter.
 Through the unfinished ovular hole at the top, I could see pink and purple clouds.

-I exited through another door and onto a covered patio with a view of the western coast, overlooking a garden and orchard bursting with pineapples and fruit trees.
+I exited through another door and onto a covered patio with a view of the western coast and ocean, overlooking a garden and orchard bursting with pineapples and fruit trees.
 Enrique and the other women had migrated there, speaking quietly.
 I stepped closer and gazed west, encircling my arms around a silky wooden pillar, and listened.
-Enrique was saying that an American architect designed the site, building on land donated for local children.
+Enrique was saying that an American architect designed the site on land donated for local children.
 As deforestation – a result of the tourist influx and construction projects – was an issue, the school would cultivate indigenous crops and trees in addition to teaching music.

 “The island has its problems, but the Rapa Nui people don’t wait for the Chilean government to solve them; we do that ourselves,” Enrique professed with pride.